Tenancy agreements explained: a guide for landlords & tenants

 - If a tenant does not have a written agreement, they still have protection under the law.

-- After thoroughly inspecting the property, if you identify any maintenance issues that need to be rectified, ensure they are added into the tenancy agreement with a time frame to be fixed
+- After thoroughly inspecting the property, if you identify any maintenance issues that need to be rectified, ensure they are documented in the agreement with a clear timeframe for resolution.

 Keep good records